History of China: Zhou dynasty (1046–256 BC)

-The Zhou dynasty (1046 BC to approximately 256 BC) is the longest-lasting dynasty in Chinese history, though its power declined steadily over the almost eight centuries of its existence.
+The Zhou dynasty (1046 BC to about 256 BC) is the longest-lasting dynasty in Chinese history, though its power declined steadily over the almost eight centuries of its existence.
 In the late 2nd millennium BC, the Zhou dynasty arose in the Wei River valley of modern western Shaanxi Province, where they were appointed Western Protectors by the Shang.
 A coalition led by the ruler of the Zhou, King Wu, defeated the Shang at the Battle of Muye.
 They took over most of the central and lower Yellow River valley and enfeoffed their relatives and allies in semi-independent states across the region.
 Several of these states eventually became more powerful than the Zhou kings.

 The kings of Zhou invoked the concept of the Mandate of Heaven to legitimize their rule, a concept that was influential for almost every succeeding dynasty.
 Like Shangdi, Heaven (tian) ruled over all the other gods, and it decided who would rule China.
 It was believed that a ruler lost the Mandate of Heaven when natural disasters occurred in great number, and when, more realistically, the sovereign had apparently lost his concern for the people.
 In response, the royal house would be overthrown, and a new house would rule, having been granted the Mandate of Heaven.

 The Zhou established two capitals Zongzhou (near modern Xi'an) and Chengzhou (Luoyang), with the king's court moving between them regularly.
 The Zhou alliance gradually expanded eastward into Shandong, southeastward into the Huai River valley, and southward into the Yangtze River valley.